swcarpentry/make-novice/episodes/08-self-doc.md

 [sed][sed-docs] which stands for 'stream editor'. `sed` reads in some text, does some filtering, and writes out the filtered text.

-So, we could write comments for our rules, and mark then up in a way which `sed` can detect.
+So, we could write comments for our rules, and mark them up in a way which `sed` can detect.
 Since Make uses `#` for comments, we can use `##` for comments that describe what a rule does and that we want `sed` to detect.
 For example: